Top 10 Metal Albums on Vinyl | Essential Records for Collectors

 The first heavy metal album, released on Friday the 13th, 1970.
 The opening tritone—the "devil's interval"—announced that something new had arrived.
 Black Sabbath created a template that metal bands still follow.

 The title track is horror-movie rock—thunder, rain, church bells, then that riff.
 Ozzy Osbourne's vocals have fear rather than power; the effect is genuinely unsettling.
-"The Wizard" offers blues-rock contrast with harmonica solo.
+"The Wizard" has blues-rock contrast with harmonica solo.

 "N.I.B." has one of metal's most famous bass introductions (sometimes titled "Bassically")—Geezer Butler establishing melodic importance for the instrument in heavy music.
 "Behind the Wall of Sleep" and "Evil Woman" demonstrate the band's range.